bd/twidor/README.md

 Let's consider typing the letter "m".

 First we locate "m" in they layout.
-It's found beside the large "SP" (space).
-This means that "SP" is the anchor button for the two-button chords.
-And the position of the "m" button is related to the "SP" by the position within this smaller grid.
+We find it in a small grid beside the large "SP" box.
+This indicatest that "SP" (space) is the  anchor for the two-button chord that sends "m".
+This small grid shows the positions of the two buttons of the chord.

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_SCC_full.png" width="30%" align="right">
-The first of two buttons of the chord is repeated in the high row of the grid.
+The anchor buton is always shown in the top row of the smaller grid.
 Here, "SP" is on the index finger, left column.

-The second button of the chord is small box labeled "m".
-The position of "m" within this grid is under the ring finger, middle column.
+The small box labeled "m" shows the button location relative to the small grid: ring finger, middle column.
 On the twiddler, the physical button is labeled "g".

 Here are some of the two-button chords on the left column of buttons:
 * <kbd>DEL + SP</kbd>, index and middle fingers, sends "o".